MartinPankraz/DSAGTechXChange24/3-build-your-own-chatgpt/student/quest4.md

 > Note: You can take a look at the Power Automate Flow here xxx.
 Feel free to rebuild it at a later time following these xxx instructions in your own environment.

-* Go to TOpics & Plugins -> Systems and Disable the "Conversational boosting"
+* Go to Topics & Plugins -> Systems and Disable the "Conversational boosting"
 ![Disable Boosting](../media/quest4/01-DisabledBoosting.png)

 * Select the Fallback topic and under the first Trigger, click on "+" and from Advanced -> Select "Send HTTP request"